+- a.
+CLS;

+- b.
+Professional services except when there are direct contacts needed in the development of a support plan;

+- c.
+Respite-Out of Home;

+- d.
+ADHC;

+- e.
+MIHC;

 - f.
 Prevocational Services; and

 - g.
 Supported Employment.

-- 5. Day Habilitation Services can be billed at the same time on the same day as Community Life Engagement Development, Companion Care, and MIHC.
+- 5. Day Habilitation Services can be billed at the same time on the same day as CLED, Companion Care, and MIHC.

 The use of the EVV system is mandatory for Day Habilitation Services.
-The EVV system requires the electronic check in/out in the Louisiana Services Reporting System (LaSRS®) or another EVV system approved by BHSF and OCDD.
+The EVV system requires the electronic check in/out in LaSRS® or another EVV system approved by BHSF and OCDD.
 Day Habilitation transportation is exempt from this mandatory requirement.